Kava-Labs/kava-proxy-service/architecture/CACHING.md

 `redis-cli KEYS "local-chain:evm-request:*" | xargs redis-cli DEL`

+### Invalidating all cache

+If you want to invalidate all cache the best way to do it is to use this command:

+`redis-cli -h <redis-endpoint> FLUSHDB`

+and then to make sure that cache is empty you can run:

+`redis-cli -h <redis-endpoint> KEYS "*"`

+### Redis endpoints (NOTE: it may change in the future):
+- internal-testnet: `kava-proxy-redis-internal-testnet.ba6rtz.ng.0001.use1.cache.amazonaws.com`
+- public-testnet: `kava-proxy-redis-public-testnet.ba6rtz.ng.0001.use1.cache.amazonaws.com`
+- mainnet: `kava-proxy-redis-mainnet.ba6rtz.ng.0001.use1.cache.amazonaws.com`

 ## Architecture Diagrams

 ### Serve request from the cache (avoiding call to actual backend)